Provable Boolean Interaction Recovery from Tree Ensemble obtained via Random Forests: Introduction

-1) For the RF tree ensemble, we first define signed features and then define a new quantity called depth-weighted prevalence (DWP) on decision paths of a set of signed features.
+1) For an RF tree ensemble, we first define \textit{signed features}.
+For a decision path of a set of signed features $S^\pm$ in the ensemble, we then define a new quantity called \textit{depth-weighted prevalence (DWP)}.
+Intuitively speaking, DWP of $S^\pm$ measures how frequently the features in $S^\pm$ appears together in an RF tree ensemble.
 We show that DWP has a universal upper bound that depends only on the size of the set of signed features.
 Moreover, the upper bound is attained with high probability as the sample size increases if and only if the signed features represent a union of interactions in the LSS model.
-Based on DWP, we show that a simple algorithm, i.e., LSSFind defined in Algorithm \ref{Algo:1}, can consistently recover interaction components in the LSS model regardless of the model coefficients.
+Based on DWP, we show that a simple algorithm, i.e., \textit{LSSFind} defined in Algorithm \ref{Algo:1}, can consistently recover interaction components in the LSS model regardless of the model coefficients.

 2) Our theoretical results imply that feature subsampling of RF is essential to recover interactions by the RF tree ensemble.
 When too few features are sampled at each node, the tree ensemble is close to extremely randomized trees and DWP of any set of signed features is independent of the response, which means it does not contain information on the LLS model; When too many features are sampled, all the trees in the ensemble will be very similar to one another and that turns out to make it difficult to use tree structures to distinguish between interactions and non-interactions.
 More specifically, the ratio between the number of subsampled features $m_{try}$ and the total number of features $p$ should be a non-zero constant in order for our algorithm to learn higher-order interactions from tree paths.